Birthstone information

 So, January babies can choose red pyrope or almandine garnets, pink rhodolite garnets, orange to yellow spessartine, hessonite or Malaya garnets, green or yellow-green demantoid or Mali garnets, green Tsavorite garnets or the rare blue or colour change… Then there are the red garnets that display a star (asterism) which occur when white light reflects from numerous tiny, oriented needle-like inclusions…

-Let’s not forget some of the history of garnets from the amazing pieces of garnet encrusted Anglo-Saxon jewellery to the incredible demantoid garnets which were originally found in Russia and used by Faberge.
+Let’s not forget some of the history of garnets from the amazing pieces of garnet encrusted Anglo-Saxon jewellery to the incredible demantoid garnets which were originally found in Russia & used by Faberge.

-It is a huge family to choose from and although some are rare, you are not restricted to just plain red!
+It is a huge family to choose from & although some are rare, you are not restricted to just plain red!

 February - Amethyst